On this page are directions on how to create prairie points to

 imagination for adding them to finish off many different sewing

-Fold your square in half making a triangle.
+Fold your square fabric in half making a triangle.
 Iron flat.
-Turn again to
+Turn

 To add to your project pin to edge and sew over the top of each